cannibalcow/pepe/README.md

+# PEPE
-# PEPE - The Swedish Trafikmeddelande Websocketserver
+## The Swedish Trafikmeddelande Websocketserver

 Polls Swedish Radio Trafic messages and submits them on a websocket.

+See https://github.com/cannibalcow/pepe-ui for webb ui.

 ## TODO